Cindy and Barrett with RV in Montrose

 Our RV and truck, being towed on a flatbed

 I know Good Sam also has a full-time option.
-We weighed both options initially, but after bundling our truck and Austin home together with the full-timer plan, Progressive just worked out as a better choice for us.
+We weighed both options initially, but after bundling our truck and Texas home with the full-timer plan, Progressive ended up being a better choice for us.

 25. How do you go about having health insurance?